Projects per year

-- Co-Supervisor on a PhD project around Entrepreneurship Education and Regional Policies
+- Second Supervisor on a PhD project around Entrepreneurship Education and Regional Policies; fully funded (JARA)

-I have delivered teaching to PGRs in non-busienss subjects to support their entrepreneurial mindset.
+I have delivered teaching to PGRs in non-business subjects to support their entrepreneurial mindset.
 This includes giving a commericialisation course to PGRs across STEM and Engineering subjects as part of a CPD course.

 For 4 years I also developed and delivered a Teaching Training programme for PGRs to support them into teaching.
 This was delivered in a year long programme of workshops, events and 1-2-1 mentoring and support.

-- Educational Lead for Goldman Sach's 10,000 Women Leader's Programme - delivering webinars for the 8,000+ leaders and developing new materials for the online courses
+- until June 2021: Educational Lead for Goldman Sach's 10,000 Women Leader's Programme - delivering webinars for the 8,000+ leaders and developing new materials for the online courses

 - Module Leader on Professional Practic & Change Management in the Arts, Cultural and Heritage SEctors - delivering an experiential and reflective learning course aimed at fundraisers on the Arts Fundraising and Philanthrophy Fellows (Arts Council England funded)